daflad/Hill-Finder/README.md

 # Hill-Finder
-A program parsing GXP route and isolating the hills
+A program parsing GXP routes and isolating the hills

-Lets go find some hills boys!